You are here

 Extra copies of the manuals can be purchased if you need them.

-How can I pay for the Aconex Certified assessment?
+How do I pay for an Aconex Accredited assessment?

 I’ve bought more than one assessment.
 How can I access them?

-You can pay for multiple Aconex Certified assessments through our online storefront, or directly through your Aconex representative.
+You can pay for multiple assessments through our online storefront, or directly through your Aconex representative.

 Either way, the process for redeeming the assessments is the same.

 The person who paid for the bulk purchase receives an email from us.
-It contains:
+It contains instructions to create an account (if you’re new to Oracle University) and an Activation Link.

 I failed the assessment the first time.
 How many times can I take it?